-Head of marketing for T2, and Victoria University (VU) business alum Ingrid Kelly has always leaned on the strongest weapons at her disposal – a fierce work ethic, preference for practical learning and love for adventure.
+Head of marketing for T2 and VU business alum Ingrid Kelly has always leaned on the strongest weapons at her disposal – a fierce work ethic, preference for practical learning and love for adventure.
 As a senior business leader, she shares her experiences and the qualities she’s looking for when recruiting.

 Upon my return, I considered studying marketing but wanted to be sure it was for me.
 So I applied for TAFE and I loved it!
-VU (Polytechnic) worked well for me because I lived in the west, and the pathway was there to step into my business degree a year later.
+VU (Polytechnic) worked well for me because I lived in the west, and the pathway was there to gain further qualifications in business.

 Studying for hours was never my scene.
 Despite being very detail-orientated and analytical, I thrive on practical learning.
 I benefited from that experience at VU.
 I also loved the lecturers; they left a lasting impression that I could drive my own success.